carmenbianca/report-liferay/report.md

 # Introduction

-TODO: Combine with context

-This is the *plan de campagne* (plan of action, Dutch: plan van aanpak) for my end-of-study internship.
+This is the final report for my end-of-study internship.
 I am Carmen Bianca Bakker, and follow a bachelor in software engineering (Dutch: informatica) at NHL Stenden University of Applied Sciences.
 My internship is at Liferay International Ltd. in Dublin, a daughter company of Liferay Inc. in Californa, United States.
 The companies will henceforth be referred to as simply "Liferay".
-The internship lasts approximately 5 months between 3 February 2020 and 30 June 2020.
+The internship lasts approximately 5 months between 3 February 2020 and 30 June
+2020.
 My job title at Liferay is "Paralegal Engineering Intern".

-The plan de campagne will detail the context of the internship, the problem that I was brought in to solve, the research that will be conducted to form the basis of a requirements analysis, the project that will be undertaken, and the planning to bind everything together.
+The report will detail the context of the internship, the problem that I was brought in to solve, the research that has been conducted to form the basis of a requirements analysis, and the project has been undertaken.

 The shortest summary of the internship is: